Astrobiologists join effort to develop treatments for COVID-19 patients.

 Astrobiology to Virology

 Earlier this year, as the global COVID-19 pandemic gained momentum, UC Irvine closed its campus along with other universities around the country.
-Lecture halls sat quiet as students and faculty began to shelter at home to help prevent the spread of the virus.
+Lecture halls sat quietly as students and faculty began to shelter at home to help prevent the spread of the virus.
 Only activities related to COVID-19 research were allowed to continue.

 As Rachel Martin finished her final in-person lecture and began preparations for closing down her laboratory, she began to wonder what her team could do to help combat the virus.